-Sedimentary archives of the Neogene-Quaternary Siwalik Group preserved in the Himalayan foreland basin have been extensively documented along the Himalayan arc from Pakistan to Nepal, providing valuable information on mountain building in space and time, past organization of drainage networks and paleoclimate (e.g. [Najman, 2006] and references therein).
-Recent studies have also focused on sections of the Siwalik Group in eastern India, in the states of West Bengal [More et al., 2016] and Arunachal Pradesh [Chirouze et al., 2012a; Chirouze et al., 2013; Lang et al., 2016], however, there is still a lack of information in the frontal Bhutan Himalaya, leaving about 400 km along the strike of the orogen of undocumented foreland basin deposits regarding ages, thicknesses, sedimentary facies and depositional paleoenvironments.
+Sedimentary archives of the Neogene-Quaternary Siwalik Group preserved in the Himalayan foreland basin have been extensively documented along the Himalayan arc from Pakistan to Nepal, providing valuable information on mountain building in space and time, past organization of drainage networks, and paleoclimate [e.g., Najman, 2006, and references therein].
+Recent studies have also focused on sections of the Siwalik Group in eastern India, in the states of West Bengal [More et al., 2016] and Arunachal Pradesh [Chirouze et al., 2012, 2013; Lang et al., 2016]; however, there is still a lack of information in the frontal Bhutan Himalaya, leaving about 400 km along the strike of the orogen of undocumented foreland basin deposits regarding ages, thicknesses, sedimentary facies, and depositional paleoenvironments.